siddhantbapna/sb_dslab/M3/mthree.md

 The process is as follows:

-1. **Partitioning:** The entire dataset of patient scans is shuffled and partitioned into a set number of non-overlapping, equally-sized subsets, or "folds" (in this case, K=4 or 3 or 2).
+1. **Partitioning:** The entire dataset of patient scans is shuffled and partitioned into a set number of non-overlapping, equally-sized subsets, or "folds" (eg., N_SPLITS=5).
 2. **Iterative Training:** A series of K models are trained iteratively.
 In each iteration:
    * One fold is held out and used as the validation set.
    * The remaining K-1 folds are combined and used as the training set.